 - Remove read messages when inbox reaches

 - The messages you have read will be removed from the inbox when the total number of emails in the inbox reaches this number.
-Older emails will be moved first.
+Older emails are moved first.

-The number you set here must be between 1 and 2000.
+The number you set must be between 1 and 2000.

 - Remove read messages from inbox older than

-- The messages you have read will be removed when they get older than the number of days you set in this field.
+- The messages you have read are removed when they get older than the number of days you set in this field.

-The value entered here must be between 1 and 9999.
+The value entered must be between 1 and 9999.

 - Even remove unread messages

-- If you check this box, messages that were not yet read will be removed from the Inbox as well.
+- If you check this box, messages that were not yet read are removed from the Inbox as well.

 - Save removed messages

-- In this field, you can set the folder name you want the messages to be archived to.
-By default, this field will be populated with ‘old-messages’, so all messages that the Inbox Archiver archives will move the messages to this folder as long as you have the checkbox marked.
+- You can set the folder name you want the messages to be archived to.
+By default, this field is populated with ‘old-messages’, so all messages that the Inbox Archiver archives will move the messages to this folder as long as you have the checkbox marked.